airborneastro/LX200GPS/README.md

 # LX200GPS Telescope Simulator
 This is a suite of python3 programs to simulate the behaviour of an LX200GPS telescope using its serial command protocol.
-They were written with extensive input from openAI(chatgpt).
+They were written with extensive input from openAI (ChatGPT).
 It can be used with the indi_lx200gps driver in Ekos or P.I.N.S.instead of the real telescope.
 It is intended to watch the commands that are sent to the real telescope by astronomy software
 such as KStars/Ekos or P.I.N.S./Touch-n-Stars, with which the simulator was tested.
 It might also work